TTL Too High: Why Your DNS Change Won't Propagate

 Q: What’s a sane long-term TTL for production records?
 A: 3600 (1 hour) is the sweet spot for records you might change in an emergency.
 86400 (1 day) for records you’ll never touch.
 300 (5 min) only during planned changes or for endpoints you change weekly.

 Q: Does lowering TTL hurt performance?
 A: A little.
 Each cache miss adds one DNS round-trip (~20ms) for the first user in that resolver’s region.
-With TTL 300, a busy resolver still hits cache 99%+ of the time, so the impact is negligible.
-With TTL 3600, it’s even less.
+Even at TTL 300, a busy resolver still hits cache well over 99% of the time, so the impact is negligible.
+At 3600 it’s smaller still.

-Q: Cloudflare proxy says TTL is auto.
+Q: Cloudflare proxy says TTL is “Auto.”
 What does that mean?
-A: When a record is proxied (orange cloud), Cloudflare returns its own IPs with a fixed short TTL (~5 minutes) to the public.
-Your “auto” setting is irrelevant for public propagation, but Cloudflare’s own edge updates within ~30 seconds when you change the origin.
+A: When a record is proxied (orange cloud), Cloudflare returns its own anycast IPs with a fixed 300-second TTL to the public, and the “Auto” setting can’t be edited.
+Your TTL is irrelevant for public propagation, but Cloudflare’s own edge updates within about 30 seconds when you change the origin.
 For DNS-only (gray cloud) records, the TTL you set is what’s served.

 Q: Can I force resolvers to flush their cache?
-A: Generally no. You can flush your own machine, and you can ask users to.
-Public resolvers will not flush on your request.
-The exceptions: Google offers dns.google/cache to clear a specific name from 8.8.8.8; Cloudflare has a similar form for 1.1.1.1.
-Useful for the post-mortem 1% who still see stale.
+A: Mostly no. You can flush your own machine and ask users to flush theirs.
+Public resolvers won’t flush on demand — with two big exceptions: Google’s dns.google/cache clears a specific name from 8.8.8.8, and Cloudflare’s one.one.one.one/purge-cache/ does the same for 1.1.1.1.
+Useful for the stubborn 1% still seeing stale data after a change.

 Q: I lowered TTL but the change is still slow.
-A: You lowered TTL today and changed the record today.
-The old TTL is what governed the cache for the old answer.
+A: You lowered the TTL today and changed the record today.
+The old TTL is what governs the cache for the old answer.
 Wait at least the duration of the old TTL — if it was 86400, that’s 24 hours — for caches to flush.
-Then future changes will be fast.
+Future changes will then be fast.

 Tags: #Domain #DNS #SSL #Troubleshooting #TTL #DNS propagation